CheeseCube312/CCubes-Filter-Plotter/README.md

 I've included a large collection of filters.
 Some was added manually by running transmission graphs through WebPlotDigitizer.
 Legal info in LICENSE.md

 Have fun :)

+Disclaimer: Large parts of this project have been created with AI assistance